JOIN THE NEWSLETTER AND BE THE FIRST TO HEAR ABOUT NEW WORKSHOP DATES !

 Workshops

-I am available throughout the year to teach creative workshops at arts venues, schools or for events.
-Please send me a message to discuss.
+I am available throughout the year to teach creative workshops for arts venues, schools, team building and events.
+Please send me an email to discuss: info@shobhnapatel.com

 FAQs